PowerGridModel/power-grid-model/docs/user_manual/calculations.md

 - [State estimation](#state-estimation-algorithms): a statistical method that calculates the most probabilistic state of the grid, given sensor values with an uncertainty.
 This calculation can be performed by using the {py:class}`calculate_state_estimation <power_grid_model.PowerGridModel.calculate_state_estimation>` method.
 An example of usage of the power-flow calculation function is given in [State Estimation Example](../examples/State%20Estimation%20Example.ipynb)

 ### Calculation types explained
-TODO:
-- What is the difference between power flow and state estimation
-- When should you use which?
-Maybe small example (physical, not code)
-- Link to pf / se workshop?

 #### Power flow
 Power flow is a "what-if" based grid calculation that will calculate the node voltages and the power flow through the branches, based on assumed load/generation profiles.